Confusing Words Clarified: Group I; Homonyms, Homophones, Homographs, Synonyms, Polysemes, etc. +

 Any disease that is of uncertain or unknown origin may be termed idiopathic.

-2. Happening spontaneously or developing from an unknown cause: The idiopathy of the new gene puzzled everyone in the laboratory.
+2. Something which happens spontaneously or develops from an unknown cause: The idiopathy of the new gene puzzled everyone in the laboratory.

 The sore on Trina's leg appeared to be idiopathic.
 The doctors were puzzled especially when another idiopathy with different characteristics erupted on her other leg.

-2. Not having any purpose or value: So many people have become idle because they can't find jobs.
+2. Pertaining to a person who is unemployed; unoccupied; redundant: So many people have become idle because they can't find jobs.

 2. Someone who is greatly loved or admired: Lenora was an actress who was the idol of thousands of people.